Back in the day, VW's were everywhere and finding a decent used one for sale was no

 everything, since you want to re-do everything anyway.
 Or, maybe it's ok to pay the high price if

-spent $1200 on a new engine and it runs smooth and strong).
+spent $1200 on a new engine and it runs smooth and strong, or the paint is great and you like the color).

 6. Some Original VW Parts Are Hard To Find

-most VW's have had many owners, and it appears that most of them went out of there way to remove
+most VW's have had many owners, and it appears that most of them went out of their way to remove

 and discard several original parts every year, for no